Skip to content

 General Recommendations

-2. Create test to generate both a PASS and a FAIL result.
+2. Positive and Negative Outcomes: Create tests that generate both a passing (PASS) and a failing (FAIL) result.

-• Run tests for a provider: pytest -n auto -vvv -s -x tests/providers/<provider>/services
+• Running tests for a provider: pytest -n auto -vvv -s -x tests/providers/<provider>/services

-• Run tests for a provider service: pytest -n auto -vvv -s -x tests/providers/<provider>/services/<service>
+• Running tests for a provider service: pytest -n auto -vvv -s -x tests/providers/<provider>/services/<service>

 Note

-Refer to the pytest documentation documentation for more information.
+Refer to the pytest documentation for more details.

 Note

-In the following section we are going to explain all of the above scenarios with examples.
-The main difference between those scenarios comes from if the Moto library covers the AWS API calls made by the service.
-You can check the covered API calls here.
+The following section provides examples for each testing scenario.
+The primary distinction between these scenarios depends on whether the Moto library covers the AWS API calls made by the service.
+You can review the supported API calls here.

-For the AWS tests examples we are going to use the tests for the iam_password_policy_uppercase check.
+For AWS test examples, we reference tests for the iam_password_policy_uppercase check.

 from unittest import mock

-# Boto3 client and session to call the AWS APIs
+# Import Boto3 client and session for AWS API calls

 from boto3 import client, session